SOFTS-Coffee hits multi-month lows while raw sugar eases

-LONDON, Oct 10 (Reuters) - Arabica coffee futures on ICE hit a nine month low on Tuesday, while robusta coffee followed suit by plumbing a six month trough amid favourable weather in top producers Brazil and Vietnam.
+LONDON, Oct 10 (Reuters) - Arabica coffee futures on ICE recovered on Tuesday after hitting a nine-month low earlier on favourable weather in Brazil, while robusta coffee plumbed a six-month trough.

 COFFEE